Formula 1

 George Russell (Mercedes) £4.1m ($5m)

-Russell’s first season at Mercedes saw him land a big pay rise from his time at Williams.
-That number will soar further if he can realise his potential in the years to come.
+Russell’s first season at Mercedes resulted in a significant pay increase compared to his time at Williams.
+This amount will continue to rise if he is able to fulfill his potential in the future.

 Esteban Ocon (Alpine) £4.1m ($5m)

-Race-winner Ocon earned $15m less than Alpine teammate and two-time world champion Alonso.
+Race winner Ocon earned $15 million less than his Alpine teammate, two-time world champion Alonso.

 Pierre Gasly (AlphaTauri) £4.1m ($5m)